 - a sell-side RWI policy, which is issued to the seller as the insured party, allowing it to seek payment from the insurer for losses incurred as a result of claims brought by the buyer against the seller for breach or inaccuracy of R&Ws made by the seller or the target under the purchase agreement.

-In broad terms, both buy-side and sell-side RWI achieve the same ultimate financial effect, which is to allocate to the insurer the risk of any breach or inaccuracy of the covered R&Ws, within policy coverage limitations and exclusions.
+In broad terms, both buy-side and sell-side RWI achieve the same ultimate financial effect, which is to allocate to the insurer the risk of breaches or inaccuracies of the covered R&Ws.
 Thus, the risk of any losses derived therefrom is shifted to the insurer and is not borne by either seller or buyer.
-The type of RWI policy may be indicative of:
+However, the risk assumed by the insurer is not absolute as it is subject to the precise scope of the covered R&Ws and the relevant policy terms and conditions, including coverage limitations and exclusions.
+Therefore, as further explained below, the type of RWI policy issued in connection with a deal (i.e., sell-side versus buy-side) can be indicative of:

 - the extent to which there will be recourse available to the buyer under the purchase agreement in connection with any insured breach or inaccuracy of the R&Ws; and